ferrucc-io/ferruccio/content/projects.md

                   <h3 class="project-title">Intercom</h3>
                 </a>
                 <div class="project-description">
                     Started on the Marketplace team.
-Then worked on a team building [Series](https://www.intercom.com/series) from the ground up
+Then worked on a team building <a href="https://www.intercom.com/series">Series</a> from the ground up
                 </div>
                 <div class="project-meta">
                     <div style="margin-right: 0.4375rem;">June 2019 - July 2020</div>